Learn About COVID-19 Vaccine Side Effects, Costs and If It Works

 Vaccines that have been approved for emergency use have undergone rigorous testing by the Food and Drug Administration’s (FDA) to ensure safety and efficacy.

-Studies indicate coronavirus vaccination side effects are mild and include headaches, pain at the injection site, fatigue and mild fever.
+Studies indicate coronavirus vaccination side effects are mild and include headaches, muscle aches, pain at the injection site, fatigue, nausea and mild fever.

 In fact, Basel said these are signs that the body is working to build immunity.